Solid-state drive: Microsoft Windows

-Prior to version 7, Microsoft Windows did not take any specific measures to support solid state drives.
+Prior to Windows 7, Microsoft Windows did not take any specific measures to support solid state drives.
 From Windows 7, the standard NTFS file system provides support for the TRIM command.

 By default, Windows 7 and newer versions execute TRIM commands automatically if the device is detected to be a solid-state drive and the filesystem driver supports TRIM (NTFS or ReFS).
 However, because TRIM irreversibly resets all freed space, it may be desirable to disable support where enabling data recovery is preferred over wear leveling.
 Windows implements TRIM for more than just file-delete operations.
 The TRIM operation is integrated with partition- and volume-level commands such as format and delete, with file-system commands relating to truncate and compression, and with the System Restore (also known as Volume Snapshot) feature.

 Defragmentation should be disabled on solid-state drives because the location of the file components on an SSD does not significantly impact its performance, but moving the files to make them contiguous using the Windows Defrag routine will cause unnecessary write wear on the limited number of write cycles on the SSD.
 The SuperFetch feature will also not materially improve performance and causes additional overhead in the system and SSD.
 Since Windows 8.1, the Windows Defrag routine would instead "retrim" (TRIM) partitions detected as SSDs.